Skip navigation

 Eliminate Flavored Products

 Flavored commercial tobacco products are particularly harmful because they’re easier to start and harder to quit.
-The tobacco industry adds flavors, like menthol and fruit flavors, to mask the harshness of the product and to attract youth.
+The tobacco industry adds flavors, like menthol and fruit, to mask the harshness of the product and to attract youth.

-For years, the tobacco industry has strategically promoted flavored products to entice new users who become addicted to nicotine and to target specific communities who now suffer higher commercial tobacco use rates, health impacts, and premature death.
+For years, the tobacco industry has strategically promoted flavored products to entice new users and to target specific communities, who now suffer higher commercial tobacco use rates, health impacts, and premature death.

 Most flavored cigarettes were removed from the market in 2009 by a federal law, but the law failed to prohibit the sale of menthol cigarettes and other flavored products, like e-cigarettes, hookah, cigarillos, and cigars.

-Washington Breathes provides education on the benefits of ending the sale of these products, while simultaneously building an equitable prevention and cessation infrastructure that supports commercial tobacco-free communities.
+Washington Breathes envisions a state free of menthol and all other flavored commercial tobacco products.
+We provide education on the benefits of ending the sale of these products and work to build an equitable prevention and cessation infrastructure that supports commercial tobacco-free communities.

 Data Snapshot